Involute gear: Advantages and design

+Line of action and contact

-Where the line of action crosses the line between the two centres, it is called the pitch point of the gears, where there is no sliding contact.
+The point where the line of action crosses the line between the two centres is called the pitch point of the gears.
+The sliding contact friction is zero at this point.

 The distance actually covered on the line of action is then called line of contact.
 The line of contact begins at the intersection between the line of action and the addendum circle of the driven gear and ends at the intersection between the line of action and the addendum circle of the driving gear.

 The pressure angle is the acute angle between the line of action and a normal to the line connecting the gear centers.
 The pressure angle of the gear varies according to the position on the involute shape, but pairs of gears must have the same pressure angle in order for the teeth to mesh properly, so specific portions of the involute must be matched.

+Pressure angle

 While any pressure angle can be manufactured, the most common stock gears have a 20° pressure angle, with 14½° and 25° pressure angle gears being much less common.
 Increasing the pressure angle increases the width of the base of the gear tooth, leading to greater strength and load carrying capacity.
 Decreasing the pressure angle provides lower backlash, smoother operation and less sensitivity to manufacturing errors.

+Types of involute gears

-Most common stock gears are spur gears, with straight teeth.
-Most gears used in higher-strength applications are helical involute gears where the spirals of the teeth are of different hand, and the gears rotate in opposite direction.
-Also there are various researches on gears with a teeth with non-involute curve profile.
+Most common stock gears are spur gears with straight teeth.
+Most gears used in higher-strength applications are helical involute gears where the spirals of the teeth are of different handedness, and the gears rotate in opposite directions.
+Studies have also been performed on gears having teeth with a non-involute curve profile.